NBA Trade Rumors: Atlanta Hawks Should Have Plenty Of Suitors For Paul Millsap

 Do not be surprised if nothing happens.
 The Atlanta Hawks can offer Millsap more money in free agency than any other team.
 And if they are successful in moving Kyle Korver and Thabo Sefalosha, the Hawks can wait out the process and allow the market for Millsap to sort itself out.

-For his credit, Paul Millsap has maintained that he wants remain with the Atlanta Hawks.
-When talking to reporters about his name being thrown in the NBA trade rumor mill, he took time to express his desire (courtesy of the Atlanta Journal Constitution) to remain with the Hawks.
+For his credit, Paul Millsap has maintained that he wants to remain with the Atlanta Hawks.
+When talking to reporters about his name being thrown in the NBA trade rumor mill, he took the time to express his desire (courtesy of the Atlanta Journal Constitution) to remain with the Hawks.

 “Rumors are rumors.
 I think we know that.
 Been down this road before.
 I think we talked at the beginning of the year that it wasn’t going to be the first or the last time.
 It is what it is.
 Whatever happens, I think everybody knows where my heart is and where I want to be.
 But we’ll see what happens.
 The only thing I can worry about and I can do is to go out there and play my butt off every night and try to get wins for this team.”